Wu-Zongyu/LanpHal/README.md

 ## Step 3: Evaluate LVLMs

 ## Acknowledgement
-Our code is based on [VLMEvalKit](https://github.com/open-compass/VLMEvalKit).
-Thanks for their fantastic work!

-## Acknowledgement
 Our code is mainly based on [VLMEvalKit](https://github.com/open-compass/VLMEvalKit).
 We appreciate them for making their codes available to the public.